abenf/D-D/empathic_sorcery.md

 | 14 | 25 | 8 hours | 60 ft |
 | 18 | 50 | 24 hours | 120 ft |

 All other regular limitations of the cantrip remain in place.
-Also, you cannot use Metamagic as part of the casting involved in using this Feature.
+Also, you cannot use other Metamagic options as part of the casting involved in using this Feature.

 ## Level 14: Wave of Emotions